 Notes on Ingredients

-Only three egg yolks are used in this recipe.
-This is about half the amount that would be used in a ice cream.
-The result is a lighter fat dessert.
+Only three egg yolks are used in this Stracciatella Gelato recipe.
+This is about half the amount used in ice cream.
+The result is a lighter-fat dessert.

 Simple syrup is nothing more than sugar boiled in water.
 However, the impact of this transformation in gelato is almost magical.
 This is discussed in greater detail in my overview of gelato, but simply put, it is replacing large molecules of sugar with smaller ones making for a less icy texture.